KapilKhanal/DifferentiableBEMIntroSlides/introMarineHydro.md

 \end{equation}
 $$

-All individual partials are computed using Automatic Differentiation in $\ref{eq:grad_theta}$.
+All individual partials are computed using Automatic Differentiation.

 - Similar derivation required for all linear and non-linear solves.
-- The adjoint method for all linear solve is automated in MarineHydro.jl.
+- Implicit Differentiation at the solution.
 * Multibody multidof linear solve
 * Transfer function
 * Extends to iterative solvers (GMRES, etc.) and nonlinear solvers (Newton, etc.) as well.